turingschool/front-end-curriculum/lessons/module-2/testing-react.md

 ## Time to Test!

-We will use [this repo](https://github.com/turingschool-examples/testing-react) to work through some tests.
-This app _should_ look familiar.

-* Clone this repo and `cd` into it
-* `git checkout in-class`
-* run `npm i`
-* open up your text editor and lets work through some tests!

 ---

 Let's spend a few minutes walking through the code base to familiarize ourselves with the layout...